Implicit transaction costs and the fundamental theorems of asset pricing: The market model

-The Assumption (\ref{mid}) emphasizes the important role of the order size on the transaction price.
+Assumption \ref{mid} emphasizes the important role of the order size on the transaction price.
 The standard arbitrage pricing theory is based on the assumption that the order size does not influence the trade price.
 While mathematically convenient, in practice the effect of the traded volume on prices cannot be neglected.
-Indeed, this is what happens in quote-driven markets where a market maker (or more than one market makers) posts their bids and ask prices based on the amount $y$ of the security.
-When there are multiple market markets, we may assume that the investor sell at the highest bid and buy at the lowest ask price, so that the mid-price gives the arithmetic average of the best ask and bid.
+Indeed, this is what happens in quote-driven markets where a market maker or more than one market maker post their bids and ask prices based on the amount of a given security.
 Examples of these markets include the London SEAQ system and NASDAQ.

 The dependence of the ask and the bid price on the traded volume is also present in an order driven market, like the NYSE market.
+Blume \& Goldstein (1997) provides an excellent introduction to this market.
 Many empirical works conclude that trade size matters in determining the ask and the bid price, but only up to a certain interval of the traded volume.
-For example, Engle and Patton (2004) analyze the quote price dynamics of 100 NYSE stocks through an error-correction model, and find that a trade with volume between $1,000$ and $10,000$ shares has a significant influence on the ask and the bid price.
+For example, Engle \& Patton (2004) analyze the quote price dynamics of 100 NYSE stocks through an error-correction model, and find that a trade with volume between $1,000$ and $10,000$ shares has a significant influence on the ask and the bid price.
 On the contrary, Hasbrouck (1991) using a vector autoregressive model for a sample of NYSE stocks concludes that large trades increase the bid-ask spread and the mid-price more than the small trades.
-Using the fact that most of the trading on the NYSE market occurs at the national best quotes (see, for example, Blume and Goldstein (1997)), we can also easily derive the mid-price as the arithmetic mean of the best ask and bid price.